DS-100/sp22/latex_guide.md

 nav_exclude: true
 ---

+{: .warning }
+⚠️ This content is archived as of March 2026 and is retained exclusively for reference.
+[Find current offerings.](https://ds100.org/)

 # Quick Guide to Overleaf and LaTeX

 LaTeX is a typesetting system that creates beautiful scientific documents.
 You can still submit handwritten homeworks, but we recommend using LaTeX.